zorgho villa

 Status : Schematic Design

-Arrival is carefully choreographed through a long, winding driveway, establishing a gradual and picturesque sequence that heightens awareness of scale, distance, and setting.
+Site is organized by an organic meandering loop that ties together the private villa, farm fields, the barn, and the workers’ residences into a cohesive spatial framework.
+Arrival is carefully choreographed through a long, winding driveway, establishing a gradual and picturesque sequence.
 This procession allows the landscape to unfold slowly, reinforcing a sense of transition and anticipation before reaching the main residence.

-On the upper level, private pocket gardens and outdoor decks are embedded within the building mass, offering intimate retreats and moments of pause.
-A green roof further enhances views from above while contributing to thermal comfort and reduced heat gain.
-Together with the surrounding cultivated fields, the landscape functions as an active system—shaping microclimate, enhancing comfort, and strengthening the relationship between architecture, agriculture, and daily life.
+On the upper level, private pocket gardens are embedded within the building form, offering moments of retreat and pause.
+The green roof on lower buildings enhances views from above while contributing to thermal performance and reduced heat gain.
+Landscape and architecture functions as an active system – shaping microclimate, improving comfort, and reinforcing the relationship between architecture, agriculture, and daily life.